sugo14/TerminalVelocity/README.md

 # Terminal Velocity

 The year is 2525.
-You have been assigned one of the most deadliest jobs in the galaxy: crystal extraction from unstable asteroid belts deep in space.
-Armed with only your teleportation blasters, you'll have to harvest as many alien crystals as possible before the asteroids accelerate beyond control.
+You're yet another expendable contractor, assigned to one of the deadliest jobs in the galaxy: crystal extraction from unstable asteroid belts deep in space.
+Armed with only your teleportation blasters, you'll have to harvest as many alien crystals as possible before the asteroids accelerate faster than you can react.
 One collision, and it's over...

 This game was my Computer Science 30 final project.
 It's made entirely from scratch in C++, including the software rasterizer, the game engine, and the game itself.
 It runs in the terminal with just about zero extra dependencies on most Linux systems.